FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

-Beyond XBRL, benchmarks such as FinQA~\cite{chen2021finqa}, ConvFinQA~\cite{chen2022convfinqa}, TAT-QA~\cite{zhu2021tat}, MultiHiertt~\cite{zhao2022multihiertt}, and DocMath-Eval~\cite{zhao2023docmath} assess reasoning over textual and tabular data, yet they remain text-centric and lack taxonomy-driven supervision.
-To fill this gap, our proposed \textsc{\finauditing} provides the first benchmark to evaluate LLMs on structured, hierarchical, and cross-document reasoning grounded in real XBRL filings.

-Detecting errors across the hierarchical and structured financial documents requires understanding semantics, hierarchical relations, and numerical logic.
-As shown in Figure~\ref{fig:framework}, to evaluate these capabilities, we propose \textsc{\finauditing}, a benchmark that measures how well LLMs identify semantic, structural, and numerical inconsistencies across multi-document XBRL filings.
+Detecting errors in structured financial documents requires semantic, structural, and numerical reasoning.
+As shown in Figure~\ref{fig:framework}, we introduce \textsc{\finauditing}, a benchmark for evaluating LLMs in identifying inconsistencies across multi-document XBRL filings.